Ponesimod: Clinical trials

 In a 2009–2011 Phase II clinical trial including 464 multiple sclerosis patients, ponesimod treatment resulted in fewer new active brain lesions than placebo, measured during the course of 24 weeks.

 In a 2010–2012 Phase II clinical trial including 326 patients with psoriasis, 46 or 48% of patients (depending on dosage) had a reduction of at least 75% Psoriasis Area and Severity Index (PASI) score compared to placebo in 16 weeks.
 The approval is already applied for in 2020.

 In a 2015–2019 Phase III randomised, double-blind clinical trial of 1133 adult patients with relapsing multiple sclerosis, those under ponesimod treatment showed a 30% reduction in annual relapse rate and a significantly reduced number of new inflammatory lesions on brain MRI by 56% compared to those taking teriflunomide.

+In October 2020, Janseen-Cilag International NV submitted an application for the modification of agreed pediatric investigation plan (PIP) to European Medicines Agency (including deferral and waiver criteria).
+This application was launched for the amendments of proposed changes against the European Medicines Agency’s decisions issued in November 2012 and April 2018.
+The approved procedure has already started in December 2022.
+To evaluate pharmacodynamics and pharmacokinetics efficacy of ponesimod in pediatric patients with relapsing-remitting multiple sclerosis (RRMS); a multicenter, randomized, double blind clinical study of duration of 108 weeks treatment for age group 10 to less than 18 years, is in progress.
+The clinical trial will end in November 2027.

 Society and culture

 Legal status

-On 25 March 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorisation for the medicinal product Ponvory, intended for the treatment of active relapsing forms of multiple sclerosis.
+In March 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorisation for the medicinal product Ponvory, intended for the treatment of active relapsing forms of multiple sclerosis.
 The applicant for this medicinal product is Janssen-Cilag International N.V.
 Ponesimod was approved for medical use in the European Union in May 2021.